 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, conduct clinical trials of, and seek marketing approval for, SGT-001 and our other product candidates.
 In addition, if we obtain marketing approval for SGT-001 and our other product candidates, we expect to incur significant expenses related to product sales, marketing, manufacturing and distribution.
 We also incur additional costs associated with operating as a public company.
-While we believe that our cash, cash equivalents and available-for-sale securities as of December 31, 2018 will enable us to fund our operating expenses and capital expenditure requirements through the first quarter of 2020, we anticipate that we will need additional funding to complete the development of SGT-001 and our other product candidates.
+While we believe that our cash, cash equivalents and available-for-sale securities as of December 31, 2019 will enable us to fund our operating expenses and capital expenditure requirements into 2021, we have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.
+In addition, we anticipate that we will need additional funding to complete the development of SGT-001 and our other product candidates.